 Solution to PUS (the REAL problem in your marriage)

 If you’re breathing, you will struggle with PUS (Pride, Unbelief, and Selfishness.)
-It is a part of your DNA, and it is affecting your marriage.
-But, there is hope for your infection.
-Jesus wants (and is able) to turn your pride into heart felt humility, your unbelief into rock solid faith, and your selfishness into radical service.
+It is a part of your DNA and affects your marriage.
+But there is hope for your infection.
+Jesus wants (and is able) to turn your pride into heartfelt humility, your unbelief into rock-solid faith, and your selfishness into radical service.

 Here’s how to start working on the real problem in your marriage:

 1. Accept You Need God – John 15:5 says, “…apart from me, you can do nothing.”
 This must be our starting point…every day!
-We have to admit our moment by moment need for God to help us.
-Let the first thought after you open your eyes be, “God, I need you today…you’re my only hope!”
+We must admit our moment-by-moment need for God to help us.
+Let the first thought after you open your eyes be, “God, I need you todayyou’re my only hope!”

 2. Admit Your Sin – 1 John 1:9 says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 You’re going to mess up, but your mess up will never mess up God’s forgiveness for you.
 Don’t let shame, guilt, or condemnation paralyze your pursuit of right living.
 Allow God’s forgiveness to sink in deep and motivate you to take another step.

-4. Align your mind and heart with God’s Truth – We all struggle with sin, and the manifestation of sin is PUS, but do you know what your specific struggles in each of those areas are?
+4. Align your mind and heart with God’s Truth – We all struggle with sin, and the manifestation of sin is PUS, but do you know your specific struggles in each area?

 Under the umbrella of pride, do you struggle more with entitlement, superiority, or independence?